Stangvik Municipality

-History
+Prior to its dissolution in 1965, the 511 km2 municipality was the 203rd largest by area out of the 525 municipalities in Norway.
+Stangvik Municipality was the 400th most populous municipality in Norway with a population of about 1,947.
+The municipality's population density was 3.8 PD/km2 and its population had decreased by 16.1% over the previous 10-year period.

+General information

 The municipality of Stangvig was established on 1 January 1838 (see formannskapsdistrikt law).
 According to the 1865 census, the municipality had a population of 2,619.
-On 1 January 1874, a part of Stangvik (population: 61) was moved to neighboring Tingvoll Municipality.
-Then on 1 January 1877, another part of Stangvik (population: 50) was moved to Surnadal Municipality.
-In 1879, parts of Surnadal (population: 83) and Halsa Municipality (population: 279) were moved to Stangvik.
-On 1 January 1886, the Møklegjerdet farm (population: 29), just west of Glærem, was transferred from Stangvik to Surnadal.
-On 1 January 1897, the Sjøflot farm (population: 27), also just west of Glærem, was transferred from Stangvik to Surnadal.
-On 1 May 1895, the area around the Åsskardfjorden and the Hamnesfjorden in the northern part of Stangvik was split off from Stangvik to constitute the new municipality of Aasgaard, leaving Stangvik with 2,354 inhabitants.
+On 1 January 1874, a part of Stangvik Municipality (population: 61) was moved to neighboring Tingvoll Municipality.
+Then on 1 January 1877, another part of Stangvik Municipality (population: 50) was moved to Surnadal Municipality.

+In 1879, parts of Surnadal Municipality (population: 83) and Halsa Municipality (population: 279) were moved to Stangvik Municipality.
+On 1 January 1886, the Møklegjerdet farm (population: 29), just west of Glærem, was transferred from Stangvik Municipality to Surnadal Municipality.
+On 1 January 1897, the Sjøflot farm (population: 27), also just west of Glærem, was transferred from Stangvik Municipality to Surnadal Municipality.
+On 1 May 1895, the area around the Åsskardfjorden and the Hamnesfjorden in the northern part of the municipality was split off to create the new Aasgaard Municipality, leaving Stangvik Municipality with 2,354 inhabitants.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1965, the municipality of Stangvik ceased to exist.
-The district around the village of Ålvund and the Ålvundfjorden (population: 508) was moved to the neighboring Sunndal Municipality, the district around the villages of Åsprong and Sandnes (population: 26) was moved to the neighboring Tingvoll Municipality, and the rest of Stangvik (population: 1,386), along with Åsskard Municipality, was merged into Surnadal Municipality.
+On 1 January 1965, Stangvik Municipality ceased to exist.
+The district around the village of Ålvund and the Ålvundfjorden (population: 508) was moved to the neighboring Sunndal Municipality, the district around the villages of Åsprong and Sandnes (population: 26) was moved to the neighboring Tingvoll Municipality, and the rest of Stangvik Municipality (population: 1,386), along with all of Åsskard Municipality, was merged into Surnadal Municipality.

+Name

+The municipality (originally the parish) is named after the old Stangvik farm (Stangarvík) since the first Stangvik Church was built there.
+The first element is derived from the genitive case of the word stǫng which means "staff" or "pole".
+This is likely referring to the very straight shape of the shoreline in this area (rather unusual for the very craggy shoreline in western Norway).
+The last element is vík which means "bay" or "cove".

+Churches

+The Church of Norway had two parishes (sokn) within Stangvik Municipality.
+At the time of the municipal dissolution, it was part of the Stangvik prestegjeld and the Indre Nordmøre prosti (deanery) in the Diocese of Nidaros.

+Geography

+The municipality encompassed much of the area surrounding the Trongfjorden and the smaller fjords that branch off of it such as the Ålvundfjorden, Stangvikfjorden, and Todalsfjorden.
+The highest point in the municipality was the 1622 m tall mountain Neådalssnota, on the border with Surnadal Municipality. Åsskard Municipality was to the north, Surnadal Municipality was to the east, Oppdal Municipality (in Sør-Trøndelag county) to the southeast, Ålvundeid Municipality was to the southwest, and Tingvoll Municipality was to the west.